 Practicing Forgiveness In A Relationship

-‘To err is to human, to forgive divine’, Alexander Pope said in his famous poem ‘An Essay on Criticism’.
+‘To err is human, to forgive divine’, Alexander Pope said in his famous poem ‘An Essay on Criticism’.
 Now, that’s all well and good, but Mr Pope was a poet and the poem in question was talking about the literature of his time.

 However, this particular line is thrown about when talking about practicing forgiveness everywhere.
 Forgiveness is great and is a good way to stop feeling sorry for yourself, but it should not become a thing that causes pressure in the middle of an already stressful situation.
 So take it easy on yourselves.

 Forgiveness in a relationship is worth striving for, but forgiving out of peer pressure is lying to yourself.
-So before you perform any of these activities, make sure you’re doing it because you want to get past the problem and not simply because it is the only way to be a better person.
+So before you follow any of these steps, make sure you’re doing it because you want to get past the problem and not simply because it is the only way to be a better person.
 How to forgive and forget starts with you and the importance you give to starting afresh.

 By overlooking the details of the pain caused and focussing on building a better future.
 See yourselves with them, feeling happy, trusting one another again and having the perfect relationship.